Kurdish population of Nashville: Gang violence

 In the late 1990s and early 2000s, a Kurdish gang—Kurdish Pride Gang—formed.
 By 2006, the Nashville police had designated 24 individuals as members and many arrests were made for their violence.
 However, the Kurdish community strongly rebuked the gang and urged for peace led by leaders in the community including a college professor and Nawzad Hawrami, the director of the Salahadeen Center.
 These actions in conjunction with anti-gang related policing in 2012 disrupted Kurdish Pride.
 While it was believed that the gang activity lessened following these actions, in 2018, the first Kurdish police officer was arrested for allegedly being a part of Kurdish Pride.
 Metro Police have not given numbers at how many members still exist.

 The withdrawal of troops from Kurdistan

 On October 6, 2019, Recep Tayyip Erdoğan, President of Turkey, informed the US that the Turkish army would be invading Northeast Syria, where many Kurds live.
 The next day President Donald Trump announced plans to remove troops from the regime which left the Kurds at risk to Turkish aggression.
 The US House of Representatives in a bipartisan show of support to the Kurds condemned President Trump's actions.

-In Nashville, the hundreds of Nashville's Kurdish population protested downtown against President Trump's action.
+In Nashville, hundreds of Nashville's Kurdish population protested downtown against President Trump's action.
 They were joined in protest by Democratic Congressperson Jim Cooper.
 Both of Tennessee's Republican senators also rebuked President Trump's withdrawal.